Intranasal kennel cough vaccines

 Nobivac’s intranasal kennel cough vaccines (Nobivac Intra-Trac KC, Nobivac Intra-Trac 3 and Nobivac Intra-Trac 3 ADT) offer efficacious protection with a fast onset of immunity.
-Merck Animal Health also offers an injectable canine influenza vaccine as an aid in the control of disease associated with canine influenza H3N8 and H3N2 infection.
+Merck Animal Health also offers injectable canine influenza vaccines as an aid in the control of disease associated with canine influenza H3N8 and H3N2 infection.
 Contact your local Merck Animal Health organization for more information.

 Source: GFK Market Research 2014 - Dispensed Doses